mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ## 6. Physical placement

-Consider the viewpoint of a visitor directly in front of the object – a visitor should know instantly where to go for information.
-The digital label should be ‘at hand’ when needed.
+* **From object → label**: Consider the viewpoint of a visitor directly in front of the object.
+A visitor should know instantly where to go for information; the digital label should be ‘at hand‘.

-Equally, when the visitor is using the digital label, ensure they have a clear line of sight back to the object.
+* **From label → object**: Consider the viewpoint of a visitor in front of the label.
+A visitor should have a clear line of sight from the label back to the displayed object.

 As always, ensure that young visitors and those in wheelchairs can easily reach the screens (see [Accesssibility](/_pages/foundations/accessibility/) for more information on accessible screen placement).
 {: .notice--warning}